Martial Arts Schools – Rules or Virtues

-As we learned in Understanding and implementing Wu De (武德) as Martial Virtue, martial arts schools could do a better job in teaching this to students.
+As we learned in the artice Understanding and implementing Wu De 武德 as Martial Virtue, martial arts schools could do a better job teaching Wu De, as concept and action, to students.
 In this installment, we’re going to look at some specifics.

-There are three aspects of Wu De that are commonly misunderstood but can often fall within the same category: School / Kwoon / Guan Rules & Guidelines, General Virtues, and Martial Virtues.
-In this installment of Wu De, we will look at common school rules & guidelines and try to understand why they exist and what relationship they have with Wu De.
-In the next piece, we will look at specifics of the next two categories of General Virtues and Martial Virtues.
+There are three aspects of Wu De that many misunderstand.
+These aspects often fall within the same category: School / Kwoon / Guan Rules & Guidelines, General Virtues, and Martial Virtues.
+In this installment of Wu De, we will look at typical school rules & guidelines and try to understand why they exist and what relationship they have with Wu De.

 Martial Arts Schools Rules & Guidelines

 Just about any Kwoon, Guan, Dojang, Dojo, etc., will have a Code of Conduct or perhaps a list of school rules posted somewhere on their walls.

 Sometimes the list will be basic & banal guidelines to proper etiquette within the school or training grounds, like “Bow when entering the school,” etc. And sometimes, the list will include more philosophical recommendations, such as “Use humility and patience in daily life.”

 Can these dos and don’ts be considered “Martial Virtue”?
 Perhaps not.
 However, aside from bringing discipline and a smooth flow to the school’s goings-on, they help pave the way for learning proper Wu De; begging questions for further thought, such as “Why must we bow upon entering the school”?
 Answers to this question begin to shed some light on the relationship between basic rules and proper Wu De.

 Admittedly, that if one understands and implements proper Wu De, these “School Rules” are unnecessary.
 To a point, this is true.
 However, there are several reasons why explicit school rules are helpful (and necessary).